 [Related: When to Consider a Buyout]

-Financial advisor can offer expert advice in each facet of the transaction to help you develop a strategy that will yield positive outcomes across all aspects of the owner’s exit.
-Planning for these events now, will greatly increase your chances of success in the long term.
+A financial advisor can offer expert advice in each facet of the transaction to help you develop a strategy that will yield positive outcomes across all aspects of the owner’s exit.
+Planning for these events now will greatly increase your chances of success in the long term.

-After selling or transferring ownership of a small business, the ex-owner may have significant financial assets.
-However, without the knowledge or experience to manage these investments for retirement, the ex-owner may not have the best outcome.
-An advisor would assume a more traditional role at this point by managing investments, developing a plan for the ex-owner’s estate, and replacing income that was generated by the company.
+After selling or transferring ownership of a small business, the former owner may have significant financial assets.
+However, without the knowledge or experience to manage these investments for retirement, the former owner may not have the best outcome.
+An advisor would assume a more traditional role at this point by managing investments, developing a plan for the former owner’s estate, and replacing the income that was generated by the company.